Japan's Exceptional Service! Most Used Taxi App GO

 "The Visionary Flowers" by Yayoi Kusama, 2002.
 Picture courtesy of Matsumoto City Museum of Art

-Matsumoto City Museum of Art is where works from artists connected to the city are permanently exhibited.
+Matsumoto City Museum of Art features permanent exhibitions of works by artists with a strong connection to the city.
 "The Visionary Flowers," a giant artwork by the prominent avant-garde artist and Matsumoto-born Yayoi Kusama, decorates the museum's exterior.
 The exhibition rooms are also full of Yayoi Kusama collections, including her "Love Forever" series.

-The museum's collection showcases a wide genre of artworks.
-These include the works of Munehide Hosokawa, a Matsumoto-born sculptor, and the calligrapher Shinzan Kamijo.
-It is just 12 minutes on foot from JR Matsumoto Station or a 14-minute ride on the Town Sneaker East Bus (Japanese).
+The museum's collection showcases a wide variety of mediums.
+These include the works of Munehide Hosokawa, a Matsumoto-born sculptor, and Shinzan Kamijo, a calligrapher.
+Access the city art museum in under 15 minutes by Town Sneaker East Bus (Japanese) or on foot from JR Matsumoto station.

 3. Encounter Traditional Art at the Japan Ukiyo-e Museum